 Two words: Eileen Zelig.

 Few have ever heard women of Eileen, as media doesn’t cover the nation’s busiest court; but Eileen Zelig was a family court litigant whose doctor husband Harry, shot her at point-blank range in the courthouse.
-In front of their six year old daughter, Lisa.
+In front of their six year old daughter, Dana.

 Eileen’s family, the Jensen’s, sued.
 When the lower court said, the State owed no duty of safety to Eileen, even though her appearance was mandatory, the Jensens heroically, appealed.

 The Court of Appeal agreed with the Jensen family.

 However, the Jensen’s didn’t count on California’s level of disdain for women.
 The County appealed to the California Supreme Court; and the Supreme Court essentially opined:

 (The State’s “Not us” position was supported by major hypocrite Bill Lockyer, who famously, later had his own, martial problems, while passing himself off as a “Domestic Violence advocate.)

 Keep in mind Eileen Zelig was killed after years of attempting to get the police to do something.